thealphadollar/GDrive_Sync/README.md

 - If Share_Link is True in `config_dicts/config.json` then a share link for each uploaded file is placed in the set download directory.
 - It is highly advisable to set your own download and upload directories.

+### Why Require GDrive Authentication?

+GDrive_Sync requires Google Drive full read and write access.

+It asks for "https://www.googleapis.com/auth/drive" which translates to,<br/>
+"Full, permissive scope to access all of a user's files, excluding the Application Data folder.
+Request this scope only when it is strictly necessary."<br/>

+This is required in order to download and upload files as well as create directories along with creation of sharable link.

+The author cannot modify/manipulate any personal data or Google Drive files.
+All the write/read access are provided solely to the user granting the permission.

 ## Parameters